connexcs/docs/docs/setup/advanced/language.md

 # Language

-Setup :material-menu-right: Advanced :material-menu-right: Language
+**Setup :material-menu-right: Advanced :material-menu-right: Language**

 Use the **Language** interface to customize your selected interface language.
 You can add non-English equivalents for words in your preferred language or modify system defaults.

-!!!question "Multiple entries for one Key"
+!!! info "Multiple entries for one Key"
     If you add a non-English equivalent for a word, say 'Channel' as 'canal', but there is an existing entry for 'Channel' as 'Canales', the Control Panel replaces the default entry with your new word.

 ## Add Non-English Equivalents
-If you have changed the default language, but see missing terms, you can add them in the Language panel.
+If you have changed the default language (see [**Changing the Language of Text Displayed on the UI**.](https://docs.connexcs.com/changing-language/) for details), but see missing terms, you can add them in the Language panel.

 To add non-English equivalents for your preferred language:

-1. Make sure you updated the Control Panel's UI to your preferred language.
-(For details, see [**Changing the Language of Text Displayed on the UI**.](https://docs.connexcs.com/changing-language/))
 3. In the `Language` sub-menu on the left, select the language you are using.
 4. (Optional) Search for the specific word before adding.
 5. Click the **`+`** to create a new entry.